IBM/functionfuse/docsrc/source/background/introduction.rst

 Backends take as an input one or several nodes of the graph and run the workflow.
 There are two types of backends, built-in and addons.
 Two built-in backends to Function Fuse package are designed to run workflow in-serial and in-parallel with `Ray <https://www.ray.io/>`_, these are :ref:`api/backends:Local Workflow` and :ref:`api/backends:Ray Workflow`
-For addons, I currently implemented only one backend - CodeFlare, also with name Ray Workflow.
+For addons, I currently implemented only one backend - CodeFlare, also with name Ray Workflow, and we are developing backend for `KubeFlow <https://www.kubeflow.org/>`_.
 Backends classes typically take workflow name to use in the data storage class.
 Here is an example of backend setup and run for the above workflow.

 .. highlight:: python